finnito/Science/content/9scie/plants-as-producers/_index.md

     - Read the history of cell theory & answer associated questions
     - Move around the room using the stations to fill in notes about plant vs animal cell structures
     - Finish with a Quizziz: https://quizizz.com/admin/quiz/5a5f4eb1326b42000ff15aa4/cells
-3. Aim, Hypothesis, Fair Testing
+3. Aim, Hypothesis, Fair Testing & Microscope Use
 4. __Practical__: Microscopes
 5. Graph Reading
 6. Plant Reproduction